MattSurabian/msg/README.md

 *Returns:* []byte

 The passed `plainText` is encrypted with AES256-GCM using a randomly generated 32 byte key and a unique salt.
-That key is then encrypted with each of the NACL public keys in the `authorizedPubKeys` array.
+That key is then encrypted with each of the NaCl public keys in the `authorizedPubKeys` array.

 The returned byte array is assembled like so: